What is Social Media Monitoring? Best Practices and Powerful Tools

 How can you clean up your results for irrelevant mentions like these?

 I quickly entered Cameron as an Excluded keyword.
-This ensures that your social media monitoring tool doesn’t retrieve results containing Dove if the keyword Cameron also appears in the same result.
+This ensures that your project doesn’t retrieve results containing Dove if the keyword Cameron also appears in the same result.
 (Results about Dove Cameron do make this project more fun to look at, but unfortunately, these aren’t relevant results.)